-Within the studio, the carvers provide examples of both traditional and modern forms of carving, and welcome questions about the significance of the art form to Māori.
-The Carving Studio offers a unique opportunity to watch live demonstrations and learn more about this ancient art form and discover the talent that is passed down through generations and practiced right here at Waitangi Treaty Grounds.
+Within the studio the carvers provide examples of both traditional and modern forms of carving and welcome questions about the significance of the art form to Māori.
+The Carving Studio offers a unique opportunity to watch live demonstrations, learn more about this ancient art form, and discover the talent that is passed down through generations and practiced right here at Waitangi Treaty Grounds.

-Māori traditionally carved using wood from native New Zealand trees such as kauri and totara, with kauri being particularly precious as they are endemic to New Zealand and can grow to be thousands of years old.
+Māori traditionally carved using wood from native New Zealand trees such as kauri and totara, with kauri being particularly precious as it is endemic to New Zealand and can grow to be thousands of years old.
 Māori also carved in stone, preferably the very hard pounamu (greenstone), or bone.
-Bone was used for finer items such as fish hooks and needles, while wood was formed into waka (canoe), houses, fencepoles, taiaha (hand weapons) and tools.
-Particular craftsmanship was applied to elaborate decorative carvings on important objects, such as the prow of a waka (canoe) or posts of a wharenui (meeting house).
+Bone was used for finer items such as fish hooks and needles, while wood was formed into waka (canoe), houses, fencepoles, taiaha (a long-handled weapon) and tools.
+Particular craftsmanship was applied to elaborate decorative carvings on important objects such as the prow of a waka (canoe), or posts of a wharenui (meeting house).
 These detailed carvings would tell the story of the object, as well as representing its iwi (tribe), history and purpose.

-Traditional Māori carvers train for decades to achieve the highest level of skill and knowledge, requiring patience, diligence and and a true understanding of the stories and meanings of those carvings and carvers that have gone before.
+Traditional Māori carvers train for decades to achieve the highest level of skill and knowledge, requiring patience, diligence, and a true understanding of the stories and meanings of those carvings and carvers that have gone before.